Personal Injury Lawyer Tucson

 Notice of Claim

-In cases against the government, a “Notice of Claim” must be filed against the entity that caused the accident.
+In cases against the government, a “Notice of Claim” must be filed against the entity that caused the accident or injury.
 The deadline for properly serving the entity is not 6 months, but exactly within 180 days after the incident.
 Failure to do this will not allow you to file a lawsuit within a year thereafter.
 Hence, the typical 2 year statute of limitations, explained above, does not apply in cases against the government.

 Compensation for Your Injuries